tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.evemetadata module.
 Each class in the evefile.evedata module has a corresponding metadata class in this module.

-Points to discuss further (without claiming to be complete):
+.. admonition:: Points to discuss further (without claiming to be complete)

     * Names of the sections

       The names of the sections are currently modelled as Enumeration ("Section").
 AFAIK, the names of the sections in the eveH5 file have changed over time.
 What would be sensible names for the different sections?
 Are the three sections mentioned (standard, monitor, snapshot) sufficient?
 Is anything missing?
 Will there likely be more in the future?

     * Metadata from SCML file

       There is likely more information contained in the SCML file (and the end station/beam line description).
 What kind of (relevant) information is available there, and how to map this to the respective metadata classes?

     * Monitor metadata

       Clearly, monitor metadata are not sufficiently modelled yet.

 dataset subpackage